 Emerald waters, statuesque mountains, and a looming glacier mingle to be a glorious backdrop for the Chateau Lake Louise.

-Once a simple guest chalet that welcomed a mere 50 adventurers in 1890, the year it opened, today the chateau is a global icon of hospitality and luxury, accommodating thousands of visitors every month.
+Once a simple guest chalet in 1890, the year it opened, today the chateau is a global icon of hospitality and luxury, accommodating thousands of visitors every month.

 King Pacific Lodge, British Columbia